ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Summary

-We thank Carlos G\'omez-Guijarro and Aswin Vijayan for sharing their measurements and the compilation of the literature.
+We thank the anonymous referee for the thorough review, insightful comments, and suggestions.
+We also thank Carlos G\'omez-Guijarro and Aswin Vijayan for sharing their measurements and the compilation of the literature.
 We are also grateful to Caitlin Casey for useful discussions on the evolution of the IR LFs, Steven Finkelstein, and Peter Behroozi for the useful comments on the cosmic star-formation rate and stellar mass density evolutions, and Soh Ikarashi for the helpful comments on the impact of the size assumptions to the faint-end of the 1.2-mm number counts.
 This paper makes use of the ALMA data: ADS/JAO.
-ALMA \#2018.1.00035.L, \#2019.1.00237.S, \#2021.1.01246.S, and \#2021.1.00407.S.
+ALMA \#2018.1.00035.L, \#2019.1.00237.S, \#2019.1.00949.S, \#2021.1.01246.S, and \#2021.1.00407.S.
 ALMA is a partnership of the ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by the ESO, AUI/NRAO, and NAOJ.
 This work is based on observations and archival data made with the {\it Spitzer Space Telescope}, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA, along with archival data from the NASA/ESA {\it Hubble Space Telescope}.
 This research also made use of the NASA/IPAC Infrared Science Archive (IRSA), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
-This work was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Numbers 22H01260, 20H05856, 20H00181, 17H06130, 22K21349, 20H00180, and 21H04467.
+This work was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Numbers 22H01260, 20H05856, 20H00181, 17H06130, 22K21349, 20H00180, 21H04467, 20H01953, 22KK0231, and 23K20240.
 The Cosmic Dawn Center is funded by the Danish National Research Foundation under grant No. 140.
 This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.
 This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 `INTERACTIONS' and from NASA through the NASA Hubble Fellowship grant \#HST-HF2-51505.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 S.F. acknowledges support from the European Research Council (ERC) Consolidator Grant funding scheme (project ConTExt, grant No. 648179).
-K.~Kohno acknowledges support from the NAOJ ALMA Scientific Research Grant Number 2017-06B.
+K.~Kohno acknowledges support from the NAOJ ALMA Scientific Research Grant Number 2017-06B and JSPS KAKENHI Grant Numbers JP17H06130, JP22H04939, and JP23K20035.
 G.E.M. acknowledges the Villum Fonden research grants 13160 and 37440.
-I.R.S acknowledges support from dSTFC (ST/T000244/1).
-FEB acknowledges support from ANID-Chile BASAL CATA FB210003, FONDECYT Regular 1200495 and 1190818, and Millennium Science Initiative Program--ICN12\_009.
+I.R.S. acknowledges support from dSTFC (ST/T000244/1).
+F.E.B. acknowledges support from ANID-Chile BASAL CATA FB210003, FONDECYT Regular 1200495 and 1190818, and Millennium Science Initiative Program--ICN12\_009.
 D.E. acknowledges support from a Beatriz Galindo senior fellowship (BG20/00224) from the Spanish Ministry of Science and Innovation, projects PID2020-114414GB-100 and PID2020-113689GB-I00 financed by MCIN/AEI/10.13039/501100011033, project P20-00334 financed by the Junta de Andaluc\'{i}a, and project A-FQM-510-UGR20 of the FEDER/Junta de Andaluc\'{i}a-Consejer\'{i}a de Transformaci\'{o}n Econ\'{o}mica, Industria, Consejer\'a, Universidades.
+K.~Kirsten acknowledges support from the Knut and Alice Wallenberg Foundation (2017.0292 and 2019.0443) and the Swedish Research Council (2015-05580).